mkollaro/taskrunner/README.md

 configuration, but don't want to change the files.
 You can redefine it using the parameter `-D`.

-    $ taskrunner example.py task_pipeline -D ExampleTask.msg="hello again"

-However, since both *task1* and *task2* have the name *ExampleTask*, it will get changed in both of them.
-You can change it for only one task by renaming it using the `name` keyword, as described in the previous section.
-Then you can use it like this:

-    $ taskrunner example.py task_pipeline -D \
+    $ bin/taskrunner examples/example.py pipeline -D task1.msg=ping

-      task1.msg="hi :)" \
-      task2.msg="go away :("
+It can't contain contain any spaces, has to be in the exact format of 'varname.keyname=newvalue', where 'varname' is a dictionary in the Python file you're executing.
+It doesn't support redefinitions on other levels (e.g. changing the value of a dictionary in a dictionary).
+You can use it multiple times.
+It gets redefined right before the tasks get run.

 ### Best practices for writing tasks and their configurations
-* don't make the `cleanup()` method dependent on `run()`, because with the option `--cleanup=pronto`, only the cleanups will be run
+* don't make the `cleanup` method dependent on `run`, because with the option `--cleanup=only`, the `run` method won't get executed
 * put the tasks into a separate file, which will be imported in the file with the task configurations
 * use the minimum of Python features in the task configuration files (which are